fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ### Explicit Data Type
 Like explicitly defining the data type of a variable, defining the data type of function parameters also uses colons.
+You can also define the return type by using the symbol "->" before the type name.

 Example:
 ```